 Best Place to be Overwhelmed: The depths of hatred are on display at the United States Holocaust Museum

-Best Real Estate Tour: Stop at the world's most famous address.
-If you've made advance reservations, you can get a free group (10 or more) tour at the White House
+Best Real Estate Tour: Stop at the world's most famous address at the White House

 Best Place to Test Your Wit: Once a month, D.C.
 Improv hosts a no-cover-charge "Happy Hour Trivia Night," during which patrons can create value with their worthless knowledge: Tab discounts and free chips and salsa go to the top three teams.

 Best Place to Live JFK's Vision: John F. Kennedy Center for the Performing Arts

 Best Place to Embrace the Present: Carter Barron Amphitheatre The outdoor venue's annual lineup includes free shows that provide a great respite from the city.

 Best Place to Cozy up to A Scientist: Sit on Einstein's lap and have your picture taken.